MaryannGitonga/Simple-Text-Editor/README.md

 A simple Java Text Editor made using Java Swing.

 ## Motivation
-I want to make a text editor that implements data structures (sepcifically stacks and linked lists) and so for starters, I thought of building something similar but simpler to get a gist of the general functionalities.
+To make a text editor that implements data structures (sepcifically stacks and linked lists) and so for starters, I thought of building something similar but simpler to get a gist of the general functionalities.
 And also for fun:)

 ## Functionalities
 + Can open a file using FileReader and BufferedReader classes